cvdlab-projects/webanim/storyboard/README.md

 - - -

 ### `actors2SegmentsData(actors)`
-Returns the structured data the timeline might needs to show the segments of the actors.
+Returns the structured data the timeline might need to show the segments of the actors.

 #### I/O